-Figure 2 - Specification Structure
+Figure 3 - Specification Structure

-TR-069 [2] defines the generic requirements of the CWMP methods which can be applied to any TR-069-enabled device.
-TR-106 (this document) specifies a baseline object structure to be supported by any TR-069-enabled device.
+TR-069 [2] defines the generic requirements of the CWMP methods which can be applied to any CWMP Endpoint.
+TR-369 [13] does the same for USP Agents.
+TR-106 (this document) specifies a baseline object structure to be supported by any CWMP Endpoint or USP Agent (referred to generically as an Agent).
 It specifies how to structure and define data models, which are collections of objects and parameters on which the generic methods act to configure, diagnose, and monitor the state of specific devices and services.
 The actual data models are defined in their own specifications.

-For a particular type of device, it is expected that the baseline defined in a document such as TR-181 [13] would be augmented with additional objects and parameters specific to the device type.
-The data model used in any TR-069-enabled device MUST follow the guidelines described in this document.
+For a particular type of device, it is expected that the baseline defined in a document such as TR-181i2 [10] would be augmented with additional objects and parameters specific to the device type.
+The data model used in any Agent MUST follow the guidelines described in this document.
 These guidelines include the following aspects: